KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+3. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-3. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
+4. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-4. Typo: Found `Magic Mirror` in file `MMM-Skyss.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `MMM-Skyss.js`: Replace it with `MagicMirror²`.
-5. Recommendation: Found `XMLHttpRequest` in file `MMM-Skyss.js`: Replace it with built-in fetch.
+6. Recommendation: Found `XMLHttpRequest` in file `MMM-Skyss.js`: Replace it with built-in fetch.
-6. Recommendation: Found `new Date()` in file `MMM-Skyss.js`: Consider replacing it by `new Date(Date.now())`.
+7. Recommendation: Found `new Date()` in file `MMM-Skyss.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-7. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
+8. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-SL-PublicTransport by ulrichwisser](https://github.com/ulrichwisser/MMM-SL-PublicTransport)